maxcol01/pita/README.md

 ## Design Choices and Considerations

 ### Architecture
 I chose a Flask-based architecture for its simplicity and flexibility.
-The separation between backend and frontend components allows for easier maintenance and potential future expansion.
+The separation between backend and frontend components allows for easier maintenance and potential future expansion (modular code as an extension).
 The SQLite database was selected for its lightweight nature and ease of setup, making it perfect for a personal project of this scale.
 I also used the `cs50` module for db management because of its simplicity of use.

 ### User Interface
 The UI design prioritizes simplicity and usability.
 I implemented a consistent color scheme and layout across all pages to provide a cohesive user experience.
 The responsive design ensures the application works well on both desktop and mobile devices, allowing users to access their pantry information from anywhere.